Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/getting_started/fragmenting.md

 ;;;;;

-You can put raw ores into a Fragment Forge, but for some ores you will get better results if you mine them with a silk touch pickaxe and put the ore blocks into the forge.
+You can put raw ores into a fragment forge, but for some ores you will get better results if you mine them with a silk touch pickaxe and put the ore blocks into the forge.

-Both the Fragment Forge and the Centrifuge can also produce secondary ores.
+Both the fragment forge and the centrifuge can also produce secondary ores.
 For example, processing [nickel](^oritech:resources/nickel) will give you nickel and can also give you some [platinum](^oritech:resources/platinum).